anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

     - Staring into the eyes of a creature let’s you feel whatever it is feeling.

 - Fateful Visions: The fates steer your journey across the dying world.
 One can only hope they guide you to redemption and not destruction.
-    - (PRE 0, WIL 0)
+    - (PRE -0, WIL +0)
     - Consume an omen and spend a few moments in quiet meditation.
 Ask the Game Master a question pertaining to the current situation.
     - You will be granted a bizarre vision that provides enlightening information.
 GM rolls a d4 in secret, on a 1 the vision is deceptive.

 - Iron Stomach: When crops fail, and livestock births inedible abominations.
 One learns to not be picky when it comes to food.
-    - (TOU 2)
+    - (TOU +2)
     - You may consume rotting, putrid flesh with a DR6 Toughness test.
 Others witnessing this may find it disgusting.
 Outcasts roll morale.

 - First Strike: You believe that the Shimmering Fields are for those who leap into battle, those who are first to reap glory.
     - (AGI +2)
     - Whether your side passes or fails the initiative roll, you may always act first.
+    - Your first action in combat has -2DR.

 - Gutsy Strike: You once saw a man decapitate a horse with a giant sword.
 It was less a sword and more a large slab of iron.
 You can’t help but think of the beast’s vacant eyes whenever you swing your own sword.
-    - (STR +2)
+    - (STR +3)
     - When wielding zweihand weapons, you may swing with +4 to your DR. If the attack lands you add d6 to your damage.

 - Harbinger of Misery: You feel a dark blessing course though your veins.
 You have dedicated yourself to the black disk which will block out the sun.
-    - (At least 2 abilities below 0)
+    - (all below 0)
     - Gain 4 Maximum omens instead of 2.
 As long as you live the GM rolls two misery dice every day.

 - Herbalist Healer: You’ve spent what seemed like an eternity under the haze filled apprenticeship of a herbalist master.
 You left with a new outlook on life, and a few extra skills.
     - (PRE +1)
     - Once per day you may scrounge to find the necessary herbs and flora to create an infection curing elixir that also heals d4 hp.
-    - DR12 Presence to create it, failing instead creates a toxin dealing D4 damage.
+    - GM rolls a d4, on 1 you create a toxin dealing D4 damage.
+DR14 Presence to notice it's a poison.

 - Hyper Awareness: You are paranoid.
 Seeing danger in every shadow.
 Everything wants to kill you.
 You are jittery with bird-like movements.
     - (PRE +1 AGI +1)